 Surviving WWII, the line was in bad condition by the 1950s, and Butler’s death in 1957, nearly spelt the end of the railway for the second time?
 However, a small group of enthusiasts, inspired by the actions of those at the Talyllyn & Ffestiniog railway’s, formed the Candlebridge Tramway Association intending to keep the railway open.
 Following a protracted legal dispute over ownership of the Tramway that dated back to Merryweather, the Association finally established possession of the Company in 1965.
 The partnership between the Company & Trust is subtle, yet workable and has enabled the Company to reopen the Tramway to Buckleberry as a passenger-carrying railway.

 In the late 1970s, the Association began to attract the attention of local authorities, who were promoting “year-round” tourism in the south of the county and wanted to include support for the Tramway.
-Funding was made available for the building of more rolling-stock, and Association grasped the opportunity, and by 1988 the Association was maintaining a two-train summer schedule with the first of the new carriages.
+Funding was made available for the building of more rolling-stock, the Association grasped the opportunity, and by 1988 the Tramway was maintaining a two-train summer schedule with the first of the new carriages.